MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Data modeling Benchmarks : Tableau
 https://youtu.be/4maLVtgAQiw

--Data extraction (29M records) : Tableau is 24% faster.
+- Data extraction (29M records) : Tableau is 24% faster.
--RAM used : Tableau needs are 96% less.
+- RAM used : Tableau needs are 96% less.
--Save packaged file : Tableau file is 76% smaller.
+- Save packaged file : Tableau file is 76% smaller.
--Upload to the web : Tableau upload is 85% faster.
+- Upload to the web : Tableau upload is 85% faster.
--Dowload from the web : Tableau is 95% faster.
+- Dowload from the web : Tableau is 95% faster.
--Change data model / filter and hierarchy : Tableau is 99% faster.
+- Change data model / filter and hierarchy : Tableau is 99% faster.